If I Told You

 “The thing that really shocks me is that nobody gets two careers,” Rucker says.
 “Especially in the same business.
 You’ve got Ice Cube, who’s one of the greatest rappers of all time, now having this huge career doing kids’ movies and stuff.
 But when you’re talking about music, you don’t get to go from rap to rock or from being a rock singer to an R&B singer.
 And here I am getting to play in two genres of music and having success in both of ‘em.
 I’ve been blessed, man.”

 This ten-year tenure in country has felt like a natural culmination for Rucker’s musical travels.
-“I’ve had five hit albums — well, four, and hopefully five,” Rucker adds, referencing his fall 2017 release.
+“I’ve had five hit albums — well, four, and hopefully five,” Rucker adds, referencing When Was The Last Time’s fall 2017 release.
 “I’m a member of the Grand Ole Opry” (an honor afforded him a mere five years into his country career, pointing up just how quickly Nashville set aside any doubts about the South Carolina native was just another carpetbagger).
-“I’ve won a Grammy in country music.
+“I’ve won a GRAMMY in country music.
 All that stuff makes me feel like: No matter how many times I play with Hootie now or whatever else we do, this is my day job.
 The second part of my career is officially a career.
 It’s what I do — and what I want to do.”

 Once upon a time, as the lead singer of Hootie and the Blowfish, Rucker might have been asked to come onto CMTs genre-mixing Crossroads series as the token rock guy.
 Now, of course, he’s the country star who gets asked to collaborate with a rock legend… or veteran soul group, as the case may be.
 He recently did both.